 Another big challenge was to maintain transmission of coordinates from Google Maps / Places to the phone so that it would be adequately depicted through the camera.
-We needed to secure correct depiction of scale, distance and vertical axis.
+We needed to secure the correct depiction of scale, distance, and vertical axis.

 We created a link between the user’s device and Google Maps / Places so that it would depict nearby pins with correct distances.
 Complex calculations and vector transformations had been applied to place location pins in proper places.